julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 In the Balkans, **where we source our tea, women once gathered Artemisia with the moon, drying it slowly** in shaded sheds and attics, away from harsh sunlight.
 The result is a clean, piercing infusion that feels alive.
 One cup is enough to remind you: this is no supermarket herb.

+Artemisia wasn't the only bitter herb folks turned to.
+The **[Tradition of Bitter Summer Herbs](/bitter-summer-herbs/)**: mugwort, wormwood and yarrow, is older and stranger than most people realize.

 ---

 ## Magical Uses & Rituals